 Currently, the Company has interest income and management fee revenue but is dependent on equity financings to fund the majority of its activities.
-The Company has positive working capital at September 30th, 2020 and the Company endeavors to manage the cash position prudently through ongoing monitoring of current and future cash and working capital balances relative to planned activities.
-The proceeds from the Private Placements completed in May, June and July 2020, will be sufficient to fund the Company's planned activities for the foreseeable future.
+The Company has positive working capital at March 31st, 2021 and the Company endeavors to manage the cash position prudently through ongoing monitoring of current and future cash and working capital balances relative to planned activities.
+The proceeds from the Private Placements completed in May, June and July 2020, will be sufficient to fund the Company's planned activities for the next twelve months.

 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, has adversely affected workforces, economies, and financial markets globally, leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise additional funds and/or conduct exploration programs.
+It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.